MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-group-policy-and-registry-settings.md

 ### Allow certificates with no extended key usage certificate attribute

-You can use this policy setting to allow certificates without an enhanced key usage (EKU) set to be used for sign in.
+You can use this policy setting to allow certificates without an enhanced key usage (EKU) set to be used for sign-in.

 > [!NOTE]
 > Enhanced key usage certificate attribute is also known as extended key usage.